hannahmenke/ConnectedPorespace/README.md

 - **3D**: Depth × Height × Width pixels
 - **Data type**: uint8 (values 0-255)
 - **Phase encoding**: Different grayscale values represent different material phases

+## Image Shape Order

+This tool reads raw files directly with NumPy using C-order: `np.fromfile(..., dtype=np.uint8).reshape(shape)`.
+For 3D data, the expected shape order is strictly `Z × Y × X` (depth, height, width).
+For 2D, it is `Y × X` (height, width).

+- 3D example: `--shape 6 1200 1200` means 6 slices of size 1200×1200.
+- 2D example: `--shape 1200 1200` for a single 1200×1200 image.

+Why this matters: Passing the shape in a different order (e.g., `1200 1200 6`) will distort how the volume is interpreted.
+A common symptom is horizontal or vertical streaking/banding when viewing the output as a 2D image, often with a periodicity equal to the mistakenly short axis length (e.g., 6 pixels).

+Troubleshooting shape issues:
+- If you see streaks/banding, double-check that `--shape` is `Z Y X` for 3D.
+Swap axes if needed.
+- The script prints `Image shape: (Z, Y, X)` after loading; confirm it matches expectations.
+- When viewing `result.raw` in another tool, configure it as a stack of `Z` slices, each of size `Y × X`.
+- If your 3D data is a repeated 2D slice along Z, you may analyze it as true 3D with `--shape Z Y X` or simply as 2D using `--shape Y X`.

 ## Examples